 What exactly is Karate?

-Karate is one of the most widely practiced martial-art forms across the world.
-Forms of martial arts rely upon acute physical dexterity and mental focus.
-They were developed in Asia (largely The indian subcontinent, China and taiwan and okinawa) throughout the course of several centuries.
-In all this time, there have been a great number of martial arts varieties, and you will find 100s of disciplines practiced these days.
+Karate is amongst the most commonly practiced martial-art forms across the world.
+Fighting styles rely upon acute physical dexterity and psychological focus.
+They were created in Asia (mainly India, China and taiwan and Japan) over the course of many thousands of years.
+In all this time, there have been countless martial arts variations, and you will find 100s of martial arts practiced these days.

 Karate practice (East Bedfont ) – Our Karate Classes in East Bedfont

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these three activities together to bring a complete Karate tuition experience in East Bedfont .

 Karate history can be traced back some 1400 years, to Daruma, founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching techniques that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which may be considered the first book on karate in history.